-I can’t express it strong enough, you need motivation that will carry you through the difficult times.
+I can’t express it strongly enough, you need motivation that will carry you through the difficult times.

-There is not one right diet for everyone.
-He found that 5 or 6 small meals a day helped him become healthier.
+There is no one right diet for everyone.
+The fellow I mentioned at the top of the page, found that 5 or 6 small meals a day helped him become healthier.
 I have used intermittent fasting.
 The Mediterranean diet is also a tried and true healthy diet.